Talking Dollars and Sense: How to Make the Case for Water Investments

 Affordability and acceptability are two sides of the same coin.
 While affordability is a very real challenge, particularly for low-income customers, rate increases are often thwarted because of acceptability of the proposed increases.
 People may be able to afford a rate increase, but they won’t accept it unless they see the value.
 As one analogy goes, no one wants to pay $6 for gas station coffee.
 But they might pay that, or more, for a handcrafted latte created by barista they trust.
 The audience must understand what they’re getting before they can assign a value to it.

-Align with Community Values
+Align With Community Values

 Every community is different.
 In Wisconsin, sustainability was a top priority.
 In North Carolina, we’ve seen growth and development as key drivers.
 And in Tucson, Arizona, water scarcity shaped public attitudes and made rate increases less important.